 Where to Stay

 McIntosh Lake RV Park, located in Townsend, Georgia is between St. Simon’s Island and Savannah.
-This park is great for snowbirds because of its proximity to lots of things to do in the area.
+This park is great for snowbirds because of its proximity to many things to do.
 At $450 per month and $.013 per KWH, you can stay the entire winter or make it a part of your winter trip to Florida and points south.

 10. South Carolina: Big Cypress Lake RV/ Fishing Retreat